-- Allow plenty of time (at least one month) before the start of your trip to do the planning and get any approvals - The University has a duty of care to you wherever you are when you are there on what may be perceived as legitimate university business.
+- Allow plenty of time (at least one month) before the start of your trip to do the planning and get any approvals - The University has a duty of care to you wherever you are - when you are there on what may be perceived as legitimate university business.
 Research would count as such.
 Even if your trip is taking you home to your own country (e.g. you are a Turkish national going to do fieldwork in Turkey), you will still need to demonstrate that you have considered the risks and completed a risk assessment.

-If your fieldwork involves human participants or use of personal data, you will also need to consider the ethical implications of such activity.
+If your fieldwork involves data collection with no interaction with human participants (e.g. from social media) or use of previously collected personal data (not fully anonymised), you will also need to consider the ethical implications of such activity.
 Please refer to the university's policy for research ethics.